 It’s one thing to rent an RV, as it’s a low level of commitment.
-But it’s quite another to buy it, as there are a lot more things to consider.
+But it’s quite another to buy it, as there are many more things to consider.

 Because we weren’t exactly sure what RV we wanted next, we had discussed the idea of renting different kinds of RVs for a year or so.
-That way we could continue to have a variety of experiences, without being on the hook for all the costs related to RV ownership.
-But RVing is such a huge part of our life –and it’s so convenient having our own rig and gear ready to go at any moment.
+That way we could continue to have various experiences, without being on the hook for all the costs related to RV ownership.
+But RVing is such a huge part of our life –and it’s so convenient to have our own rig and gear ready to go at any moment.
 We just can’t imagine ourselves not owning one!

-We had casually mentioned to our friend if he was thinking about selling the RV, to let us know, as we may be interested.
+We had casually asked our friend if he was considering selling the RV to let us know, as we may be interested.
 He wasn’t ready.
 But by the end of our trip, he WAS ready to sell it.
-We have to wonder if sharing our regular ‘RV repair and maintenance’ updates tipped him over the edge – ha!
+We must wonder if sharing our regular ‘RV repair and maintenance’ updates tipped him over the edge – ha!
 Gotta love RV life!
-It doesn’t matter what RV you have, there’s always going to be something that needs fixing!
+It doesn’t matter what RV you have.
+There’s always going to be something that needs fixing!